thiennp/frontend-mastery-hub/levels/154/README.md

-# Level 154: Data Encryption & Protection
+# Level 154: Input Validation

 ## Overview
-This level focuses on data encryption & protection and provides comprehensive learning materials, examples, and projects.
+This level focuses on input validation and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of data encryption & protection
+- Understand the core concepts of input validation
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns